themedef/go-hermes/TRANSACTION.md

 ```go
 err := tx.Commit()
 ```
+**Description:**
-Executes all queued operations atomically.
+Executes all queued transaction operations atomically.
+If any command fails during commit, the transaction automatically calls all rollback functions, reverting all changes.

+**On Success:**
+- All operations are applied.
+- The transaction buffers are cleared.

+**On Failure:**
-- Returns an error (e.g., `ErrTransactionFailed`) if any operation fails.
+- Returns an error (for example, `ErrTransactionFailed`) and reverts all changes.
-- Automatically rolls back changes on failure.

 ---